openhwgroup/cva6/.gitlab-ci/README.md

 It compares the name of the current branch with the name of each PR branch to find the PR.
 If a PR matches, it triggers the GitHub workflow `dashboard-done.yml` in this repository, providing the PR number and the success/fail status.

-> See [`core-v-verif/.github/workflows/dashboard-done.yml`] and [`cva6/.github/workflows/dashboard-done.yml`]
+> See [`.github/workflows/dashboard-done.yml`]

-[`core-v-verif/.github/workflows/dashboard-done.yml`]: https://github.com/openhwgroup/core-v-verif/blob/cva6/dev/.github/workflows/dashboard-done.yml
-[`cva6/.github/workflows/dashboard-done.yml`]: https://github.com/openhwgroup/cva6/blob/master/.github/workflows/dashboard-done.yml
+[`.github/workflows/dashboard-done.yml`]: https://github.com/openhwgroup/cva6/blob/master/.github/workflows/dashboard-done.yml

 This GitHub workflow creates a comment in the PR with the success/fail status and a link to the dashboard page.